rajit906/IG-bot/README.md

 # IG-bot
-This is the backend for a fully featured IG bot (will conitnue to add more functionality) credits to jgfisher for template
+This is the backend for a fully featured IG bot using Selenium